alan-ppl/alan/README.md

 TODOs (L):
 * Check that all names are unique as you construct plate.
 * Convert single Kdim to multiple Kdim
-* Do subtracting log K in logQ (which is the right place if you've got enumerate discrete variables, which don't have a logQ and for which we don't subtract log K.
+* Implement a method for subtracting log K in `LP_Plate`.
+Note that we should be subtracting log K in Q but not P to account for e.g. enumerated discrete variables